Where to Find Old School Romance Novels

-- Local Used Book Stores: While there are less books stores around, which means less used book stores in general, UBSes still exist.
+- Local Used Book Stores: While there are fewer bookstores around, which means fewer used bookstores in general, UBSes still exist.
 Take advantage of them!
 Although they’re more likely to stock hardbacks and other genres, romance is so ubiquitous.
 Even if their section is small, most UBSes have some in stock.

 Non-Wild Sites to Buy Romance Novels

 - Amazon.com: Have you heard of this place, Amazon.com?
 I hear they sell books and other stuff.
 In all seriousness, the internet’s biggest seller of everything is worth checking out if you’re not sure where to start.
 Don’t expect the cheapest prices and if you’re looking for a certain edition or cover, it’s often a gamble, unless you can contact the seller directly.

 - Alibris.com and AbeBooks.com: Like Amazon, you can find great used books here.
 If you’re searching for a particular cover or edition, you may have more luck finding them here.
 Purchase from Alibris and they’ll send you coupons for $10, $15, or $20 off per next order.